paradise-jacamar-1600

 Amazon Region: The Paradise Jacamar can be found in the Amazon region of Colombia, which includes departments such as Amazonas, Caquetá, Guaviare, Guainía, Putumayo, and Vaupés.
 Within the Amazon rainforest, the species inhabits areas of dense primary and secondary forests along riverbanks and lowland tropical forests.

-Orinoquía Region: In Colombia's Orinoquía region, which includes departments like Arauca, Casanare, Meta, and Vichada, the Paradise Jacamar is also present.
-Within this region, the species can be found in forested areas near rivers, wetlands, and savannas that provide suitable habitat for foraging and breeding.
+Orinoco Region: It includes the departments of Arauca, Casanare, Meta, and Vichada.
+The species can be found in forested areas near rivers, wetlands, and savannas that provide suitable habitat for foraging and breeding.

 Taxonomy